Duomo & Baptistry

 Virgin is flanked by Saint Jerome and the Beato Giovanni Colombini, the

-family but renounced worldly pleasure at 40, embraced poverty and hardship
+family but renounced worldly pleasures at 40, embraced poverty and

 and established the order.

 A monochrome Crucifixion (1448?) by Michele di Matteo.

 cloister contains a fresco of The Enthroned Madonna and Child, Two